microsoft/yardl/docs/docs.md

 dates, and the header files in `yardl/detail` are included in generated files but are not intended to be included by consuming code.

 Ok, let's write some code!
-In the parent directory of `cpp/generated/`, `cpp/` create `playground.cc` that looks like this:
+In the parent directory of the generate code, `cpp`, create `playground.cc` that looks like this:

 ```cpp